SkyLundy/Fluency/README.md

 Fluency can be added to new websites in development, existing websites adding multi-language abilities, or to websites that already have multi-language capabilities where it is desireable to have high quality translation built in.

-**Please note, this is an alpha release.** Please use in production after thorough testing for your own project and create Github issues for bugs found if possible.
+**Please note, this is an beta release.** Please use in production after thorough testing for your own project and create Github issues for bugs found if possible.

-Fluency has been developed and tested on ProcessWire 3.0.218 and requires at least PHP 8.1

-Please help out by filing Github issues when bugs are found.
+Please help out by filing Github issues when bugs are found. _Your feedback will help a stable and bug-free Fluency make it into the ProcessWire modules directory faster_.

+## Requirements

+Fluency has been developed and tested on ProcessWire 3.0.218

+- Requires at least PHP 8.1 (is compatible with PHP 8.2+)
+- Module dependencies: ProcessLanguage, LanguageSupport, LanguageTabs
+- The UIKit or UIKit-based admin theme
+- At least 2 languages configured in ProcessWire (the default, and at least one other, no limit on how many are added)
+- An API key for the Translation Engine selected on the module config page

 ## Features